 For businesses that think the current scrutiny only applies to the big boys, they need to think again.
-A mid-sized business (MSB) might escape the media spotlight and may not be directly affected by wider international initiatives (Base Erosion and Profit Shifting as an example) but MSBs need to adopt similar approaches to their tax strategy and governance – and quickly.
+A mid-sized business (MSB) might escape the media spotlight and may not be directly affected by wider international initiatives ( as an example) but MSBs need to adopt similar approaches to their tax strategy and governance – and quickly.

 Good tax strategy and governance shouldn’t be adopted just because HMRC is checking – although our experience indicates this is happening more regularly to mid-sized businesses – it needs to be adopted because it's good business practice, and is vital if the UK is to become a vibrant economy.
 Tax shouldn't drive behaviour but it needs to be considered and considered early.
 The sooner you adopt good tax strategy and governance, the sooner it will embed into your processes and procedures, and the risk of being caught out reduces.

 So what do you need to do to ensure you have good tax strategy and governance in place?

 The key is to be proactive and ensure that MSBs implement a robust, transparent and effectively communicated tax strategy that meets the needs of the business.
 The strategy should cover the governance of specific business activities with ongoing tax operations, in order to comply with both local and global requirements.
 It is best practice to formally document the strategy, get it approved by the board of directors and then communicate it to all relevant stakeholders.